 As fate would have it, Dalmas scored the team’s best finish of the season with a fifth place in the Adelaide Grand Prix.
 However, the two points usually earned for the position weren’t awarded to the team or driver.

 Thankfully for Larrousse, Alliot had scored three points from three sixth place finishes over the course of the season to give the team ninth place in the constructors’ championships.
 And, even if the two points from Adelaide were awarded, it wouldn’t have made a difference to their final constructors’ championship position.

 Larrousse entered two cars from 1988 to its final race in Adelaide in 1994.
 The team, remembered for its colourful liveries, scored 23 points from 127 races entered with its best season in 1990 netting 11 points, sixth in the constructors’ championship and a podium for Aguri Suzuki in Japan.

 Single-car teams were a common occurrence in the early years of the Adelaide Grand Prix, though were soon phased out as the professionalism of the championship and more stringent contractual obligations made two cars mandatory.

-The last time a team entered a single car over the course of the season was Coloni in 1991.
-Its last appearance was in Adelaide, where driver Naoki Hattori failed to qualify after being five seconds off the pace in the pre-qualifying session.
+The last time a team entered a single car over the course of the season was Coloni and Fondmetal in 1991.
+Both teams failed to pre-qualify in Adelaide.